-1912 Karl Malden is born in Chicago, Illinois today.
-He will appear in numerous Broadway productions, most memorably as Mitch in the original A Streetcar Named Desire.
+1912 Karl Malden is born in Chicago, Illinois.
+He appears in numerous Broadway productions, most memorably as Mitch in the original A Streetcar Named Desire.

-1930 It's the first day "Being Alive" for composer-lyricist Stephen Sondheim, born today.
-The songwriter of Sweeney Todd, Into the Woods, A Funny Thing Happened on the Way to the Forum and Sunday in the Park With George and lyricist of West Side Story and Gypsy is in good Company—Andrew Lloyd Webber shares the same birthdate (see below).
+1930 It's the first day "Being Alive" for composer-lyricist Stephen Sondheim.
+The songwriter of Sweeney Todd, Into the Woods, A Funny Thing Happened on the Way to the Forum, and Sunday in the Park With George, and lyricist of West Side Story and Gypsy is in good Company—Andrew Lloyd Webber shares the same birthdate (see below).

-1948 Evita, Cats and The Phantom of the Opera composer Andrew Lloyd Webber is born today.
-Officially dubbed "Lord Lloyd Webber" by Queen Elizabeth, the composer's recent shows include The Woman in White, Love Never Dies and Stephen Ward.
+1948 Evita, Cats, and The Phantom of the Opera composer Andrew Lloyd Webber is born.
+Officially dubbed "Lord Lloyd Webber" by Queen Elizabeth, the composer's recent shows include Love Never Dies, Stephen Ward, and School of Rock.

 1973 Check into The Hot L Baltimore and you might be sitting in the lobby with Judd Hirsch.
 The Circle Theatre Company first produced Lanford Wilson's drama in a hotel lobby before moving it to the Circle in the Square.
 Marshall Mason directs for a run of 1,166 performances.

 1987 Mark Hamill puts down the light saber picks up some biting one-liners in this Larry Shue comedy The Nerd, which opens at the Helen Hayes Theatre.
 Hamill plays Willum who invites the man who saved his life to his birthday party—only to discover he isn't such a welcome guest.
 Robert Joy, Peter Reigert, and Patricia Kalember co-star.